cdavidmaxey/cdavidmaxey.github.io/_posts/2017-03-11-Gender-Language-Terms-Pronouns.md

 input[value=es]:checked~section.es{display:block}"
 credits: ""
 title: "Gender Language & Terms: Pronouns and more"
 description: "Gender language is evolving with varying degrees of consensus on definitions.
-How do I navigate this uncertainty?
-Which pronouns to use?
+How do I talk about gender?
+How do I know which pronouns to use?
 TL;DR: Just ask"
 tags:
 - 🏳️‍🌈 Trans
 - 🏳️‍🌈 Gender & Sexual Minorities